Articles

 The property asset class has an identifiable value, there is market liquidity and it provides opportunity for capital gain.
 Where property is available for rent, it generates an income stream with some taxation advantages.
 As an asset class, property should be considered a long-term proposition.

-We don’t seek to make a case either way in respect of home ownership: what we are seeking to point out is that, like any other Growth asset it is the length of time that the asset is held (time in the market) that is at least as important as the timing of entering the property market (timing the market).
-A difficult truth in relation to property ownership is that the Australian financial system is so wedded to the concept of security based on property that it is difficult to make any financial headway without first establishing equity in a home property.
+A difficult truth in relation to property ownership is that the Australian financial system is wedded to the concept of security based on property.
+Australians find it difficult to make any financial headway without first establishing equity in a home property.

 Property can be both an Investment and a Lifestyle asset!

-- Take appropriate advice about the status and condition of the target property,
+• Take appropriate advice about the status and condition of the target property.

-then their purchase shouldn’t be delayed other than for valid ‘local conditions’.
+Their property purchase shouldn’t be delayed other than for valid ‘local conditions’.

 The property purchase decision…